LADCode2021/pp2-planet-extinction-survival/README.md

 ### Lighthouse Testing

-I generated a Lighthouse report in Chrome dev tools to see how accessible my site is.
+I tested the site across multiple screen sizes including right down to the smallest available in Google Chrome (iPhone 5).
+I used multiple media queries in my style.css to account for any responsiveness issues and it now scales well on all screen sizes.
+I then generated a Lighthouse report in Chrome dev tools to see how accessible my site is.
 I received a 100/100 which I was very pleased with:

 ![](docs/images/lighthouse-report-screenshot.png)